toradex/meta-toradex-security/docs/README-secure-boot.md

 ```

 In case you don't want to boot a signed rootfs image, then instead of inheriting `tdxref-signed`, you should inherit `tdx-signed`.
 When inheriting `tdx-signed` the bootloader and the FIT image will be signed, but the rootfs image signing process with `dm-verity` will be skipped.

+## Additional partition for persistent data

+When `tdxref-signed` is used to enable secure boot, the rootfs image is generated using the `dm-verity` kernel feature.

+Because `dm-verity` is read-only, you might want to create an additional partition in the eMMC to store persistent data.

+If that is the case, you can use the `tdx-tezi-data-partition` class.
+For more information, have a look at its documentation ([README-data-partition.md](README-data-partition.md)).